tadhgboyle/tab/README.md

     - Gift card given (would need to let gift cards optionally have an assigned user, but should prolly still be able to be used by anyone)
     - Admin emails: New user made, settings changed, etc
 - Rename payouts to something better
-- Store credits (when a transaction with gift card is returned, give them store credit, etc)
+- Store credits (when a order with gift card is returned, give them store credit, etc)
 - Add check balance modal for gift card (under a "tools" dropdown?)
 - Add way to "hide used gift cards" in gift card list
 - Convert jquery ajax requests to use axios
-- Let transactions use multiple gift cards
+- Let orders use multiple gift cards
 - When editing entities, correctly return back to the list/show page the user was previously on upon success
 - Add "cost" to products and display margins